 This week, the composting machine was put into operation for the first time.
 So the first containers of organic waste have already been processed!
 Behind the scenes, the Real Estate & Facilities department has been working hard recently to steer the arrival of the composting machine in the right direction.
 For example, they have looked into how the waste flows on the campus should be organised and managed in order to make optimal use of the machine.
 The disposal and reuse of the compost have also been arranged.

 You can admire the composting machine at the containers next to Sanders Building, under a canopy of recycled materials.
 The machine only blows warm, moist air and is therefore not harmful to the environment.
 Afraid that you will hear or smell the machine before you see it?
 That's not necessary, as the composting machine produces little noise and the smell is negligible.
 In fact, it is mainly the waste containers around the machine that sometimes smell.
 With the arrival of the machine, fewer waste containers are needed.
 Moreover, the machine is well sealed, so there is less nuisance from vermin.
 In other words, there are only advantages.

 Did you know that you can easily make compost at home?
 Egg shells, coffee grounds and banana peels, for example, make a golden trio that is a great help to your plants.
 This is what you need to make a nutrient-rich smoothie for your plants:

 Mix everything in a blender and store the mixture in a sealed bottle.
-The mixed good looks like nothing, but it gives your plants (indoors and outdoors) a big boost.
-Pour two tablespoons into the soil every now and then and your plants will thank you!
-The banana peels contain potassium, the coffee grounds are full of minerals and the egg shells are bursting with calcium.
-Bonus: The caffeine in the coffee grounds repels snails, which eat your plants.
+The blended goodness doesn't look like much, but it will give your (indoor and outdoor) plants a big boost.
+Pour two tablespoons on the soil every now and then and your plants will thank you!
+Banana peels contain potassium, coffee grounds are full of minerals and egg shells are bursting with calcium.
+Bonus: The caffeine in the coffee grounds repels slugs, which eat your plants.